 How Often Should I Update My Estate Plan?

 You should review your estate plan after major life events such as marriage, divorce, the birth of a child, the death of a beneficiary, significant changes in assets, or changes in tax law.
-Even without major changes, reviewing your plan every few years is advisable.
+Without major life changes, attorneys often recommend reviewing your plan every few years.
+I think that can be a waste of your hard-earned money unless tax laws have changed.

 What Is a Durable Power of Attorney?

-A durable power of attorney allows you to appoint someone to manage your financial and personal affairs if you become incapacitated and/or disabled.
-Without this document, your family may need to seek a court intervention, called a guardianship, to gain the authority to act on your behalf.
+A durable power of attorney allows you to appoint someone to manage your financial and personal affairs if you become incapacitated and/or disabled while alive.
+Without this document, your family may need to seek a court intervention, called a guardianship, to gain the authority to act on your behalf if you become highly disabled or lose competency.

 What Is a Healthcare Directive or Living Will?

 A healthcare directive outlines your medical treatment preferences and designates someone to make healthcare and/or death decisions if you are unable to do so.
-This document ensures your medical and/or life-sustaining wishes are respected and reduces uncertainty for your loved ones.
+This document also ensures your medical and/or life-sustaining wishes are respected and reduces uncertainty for your loved ones if and when a major medical or end-of-life decision needs to be made.

 Can Estate Planning Help Protect Assets?